No. 6 Nevada dominates Little Rock, 87-59

 Rayjon Tucker led Little Rock with 21 points on 8-for-13 shooting.

-Jordan Brown, Nevada's preseason Mountain West Freshman of the Year, saw his first significant playing time in the young season.
-He had eight total points through the first two games, but he had 12 points and 11 rebounds against Little Rock.
+Jordan Brown, Nevada's preseason Mountain West Freshman of the Year, saw his first significant playing time.
+He had eight total points through the first two games.
+Against Little Rock, he broke loose for 12 points and 11 rebounds.

-Led by Cody Martin, the Wolf Pack had 22 assists.
-Little Rock had 13.
+"I got back into the flow of the game (tonight).
+It's what I'm used to doing," said Brown, the 6-foot-11 forward and second McDonald's All-American to ever sign out of high school with Nevada.
+"Really my teammates, they pushed me and helped me out.
+Even Caroline.
+He was telling me toward the end of the game - I had nine rebounds - he was boxing people out and told me to go get the board to help me get my first double-double.
+I really appreciated that."

 Little Rock sophomore Kris Bankston, who averaged 16 points through the first two games, was held scoreless.
 He did not take a shot from the floor before coming out of the game halfway through the second half.